 On November 11, 2011, the Company announced that it had authorized a stock repurchase program permitting the Company to repurchase up to 2,500,000 of its shares of common stock over the following 6 months.
 The shares are to be repurchased from time to time in open market transactions or privately negotiated transactions in the Company's discretion.
-To date 2,455,700 shares remain under the stock repurchase program
+To date 2,455,770 shares remain available for purchase under the stock repurchase program